-Dry skin will become drier, but did you know that oily skin gets even oilier during flying?
+Updated 7/17/17.
+It’s well known that airplane cabins all have extremely low humidity, which causes extreme dehydration and dryness in the skin.
+The dry air will always seek moisture wherever it can get it, and that means it’s going to take it directly from deep within your skin.
+If you have a dry skin type, your skin will become drier, but did you know that oily skin types will get even oilier during flying?
 When the skin has no water, it attempts to compensate for the dehydration by producing more oil—which is the last thing that oily skin needs.
 For dry skins that have no oil glands, the skin will be depleted of moisture.
-Simply put, airplanes can cause problems and wreak havoc on the skin.
+Simply put, airplanes can cause problems and wreak havoc for ALL skin types.

-Here are my expert tips before, during and after flight to keep your skin healthy and balanced: …
+Here are my expert tips to follow before, during and after a flight to keep your skin healthy and balanced.

 Use a skin serum under sunscreen.

-Since the airplane cabins have low humidity, you must load your skin up with as much hydration and protection as possible.
+Since airplane cabins have such low humidity, you must load your skin up with as much hydration and protection as possible.
 Apply a skin serum under sunscreen to deliver moisture deep within the layers of the skin.
-Look for serums using ingredients like hyaluronic acid as found in Skin Drink.
+Look for serums using ingredients like hyaluronic acid, which is found in Skin Drink Concentrate.

 Be sure to wear sunscreen.

-Did you know that when you are in an airplane, you’re closer to the sun so UV damage is at its greatest?
-The windows on an airplane don’t filter out damaging UV rays, so even though you are not in direct sunlight, you are still exposed to the harmful rays.
+Did you know that when you are on an airplane, you’re closer to the sun, so UV damage is at its greatest?
+Airplane windows don’t filter out damaging UV rays, so even though you are not in direct sunlight, you are still exposed to harmful rays.
 And we all know, UV rays = skin aging and wrinkles.
-Wear a minimum of SPF 30 on the face, neck and sides of the neck.
+Wear a minimum of SPF 30 on the face, neck, and sides of the neck.
 Also, makeup foundation containing SPF is not enough.
 The sunscreen must be built into your moisturizer so it can properly coat and protect the cells.
-I recommend Daily Protection SPF 30 followed by a dusting of an SPF-infused mineral powder for easy re-application.
+I always use Daily Protection SPF 30.

-Choose window seats over aisle seats so you can control the shade.
+Choose a window seat over an aisle seat so you can control the shade.

-UV light is an enemy in the quest for younger-looking skin.
+UV light is the enemy in the quest for younger-looking skin.
 Research shows that 78% of premature skin aging is due to incidental exposure, which is when your skin is in daylight when you’re not intentionally trying to get sun exposure.
-Flying in an airplane is an example of incidental exposure.
-When you’re in an airplane, you’re 30,000 feet closer to the sun and its skin damaging rays that come through the windows.
-In fact, airline pilots appear to a high risk of developing skin cancer since windshields on airplanes only filter out about 50% of dangerous ultraviolet (UVA) rays.
-It is these UVA rays that are responsible for the damage to the DNA in cells and lead to premature wrinkles, brown spots and visible aging.
+Flying on an airplane is an example of incidental exposure.
+When you’re on an airplane, you’re 30,000 feet closer to the sun.
+In fact, airline pilots have a higher risk of developing skin cancer since windshields on airplanes only filter out about 50% of dangerous ultraviolet (UVA) rays.
+It is these UVA rays that are responsible for damage to your cells’ DNA, which is what leads to premature wrinkles, brown spots, and visible aging.
 Choose a window seat so you can close the shade and protect your skin.

 Do NOT mist your skin with a hydrating spray.

-For years, skin care experts have suggested to mist your skin with a hydrating spray to keep it moist.
+For years, skin care experts have been suggesting that you mist your skin with a hydrating spray to keep it moist.
 This is a no-no, for sure!
 The worst thing you can do is spray those misters on the skin.
 Why?
-Because since the air is so dry, it looks for water wherever it can get it and since water attracts water, when you spray the skin it takes all the water from the deep layers in the skin and gets evaporated into the dry air.
-The result is even drier skin.
+Because since the air is so dry, it looks for water wherever it can get it.
+Since water attracts water, when you spray the skin, it draws water from skin’s deepest layers and evaporates into the dry air.
+The result is even drier skin!

 Drink plenty of water.

 It’s always beneficial to keep your body hydrated while flying, so drinking plenty of water is important.
-While it doesn’t benefit the skin as much as you would think, it’s still important for your body to keep internal cells hydrated.
+While it doesn’t benefit the skin as much as you would think (you can read more about my thoughts here), it’s still important for your body to keep internal cells hydrated.